 ‘Every second in danger’: Gaza journalists race against deadlines and death

-Risking their lives, Palestinian journalists carry on working despite little internet connection and electricity outages.
+Risking their lives amid Israeli strikes, Palestinian journalists carry on working despite little internet connection and electricity outages.

 Gaza City – Freelance journalist Rakan Abdelrahman works out of a cafe, wearing his vest marked “press”, ready to rush out if he needs to as he reports on Israel’s bombing of the Gaza Strip.